ForwardFinancing/forwardfinancing.github.io/_posts/2018-10-04-js-testing.md

 author: Tania Paiva
 ---

-Should I test this? the answer is a BIG YES.
+Should I test this? the answer is a **big yes**.
 Tests are your friends, and saviors sometimes (often).

 At Forward Financing, we feel proud when our projects reach high test coverage.
 It's our best insurance
 for making improvements and upgrades later with the guarantee that existing functionality will